Renumics/lexio/rag-ui/README.md

 - (Optional) Test the generated package with the `test-python-package` script ([package.json](package.json)).
 3. `Tag` the commit with the version number.
 4. Publish the package to PyPI using the [release-python-package.yml](..%2F.github%2Fworkflows%2Frelease-python-package.yml) workflow.
 This runs automatically when a new tag is pushed to the repository.

+Since we are creating the `lexio` python package automatically we run several test with 'pytest' to ensure the package is working as expected.
+The tests are located in the [tests](tests)[tests](..%2Fpython%2Flexio%2Ftests) folder.
+If you add new types which are exported to the python package, you should also add tests for them.